sajmoni/pixi-ex/docs/fromHex.md

 `“#******” => 0x******`

-The hexadecimal literal is for example required by PIXI.Graphics.
+The hexadecimal literal is for example required by `PIXI.Graphics`.

 ## Arguments